 The Foundation subjects are integrated into the themed approach, and will form the basis of much of the cross-curricular links.

-Music is taught discretely using the Music Express programme and will not always be themed linked.
+Music is taught by Lancashire Music Service, all Key Stage Two children learn to play the ukulele.
 Other aspects of the music curriculum (Listening to different types of music, using ICT to create music etc) might be a part of themed work.

 PE is taught discreetly by external specialist coaches from the Sports Partnership using the National Curriculum Objectives.
-All pupils attend swimming lessons for 6 months of the year.
+Year 5 pupils attend swimming lessons for 6 months of the year.

 RE is a statutory part of the curriculum.
 Discovery Education provides comprehensive and detailed planning for Religious Education this aids our short term planning.